SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Moreover, since a :class:`~pypet.parameter.Parameter` only contains a single value (apart from the range),
 *pypet* will assume that you usually don't care about the actual container but just about the data.
-Thus, ``traj.parameters.neuron.tau_ref`` will immediatly return the data value for ``tau_ref`` and not the corresponding :class:`~pypet.parameter.Parameter` container.
+Thus, ``traj.parameters.neuron.tau_ref`` will immediately return the data value for ``tau_ref`` and not the corresponding :class:`~pypet.parameter.Parameter` container.
+If you really need the container itself use :func:`~pypet.naturalnaming.NNGroupNode.f_get`.
-To learn more about this *fast access* of data look at :ref:`more-on-access`.
+To learn more about this concept of *fast access* of data look at :ref:`more-on-access`.

 ^^^^^^^^^^^^^^^^^^